garygriswold/Bible.js/Plugins/PKZip/README.md

 PKZip
 =====

+This plugin has been removed from the SafeBible project Jan 2018.
+I changed iOS projects from using frameworks in Cordova plugin to using the raw files, I was unable to get this one to work because of the C files required some special linkage that I did not understand.
+(GNG Mar 13, 2018)

 This plugin has been the source of lots of problems that result from the large number of choices, and the not so obvious result of those choices.

 Zip Alternatives